rng-guy/NFSMWBartender/README.txt

    and the (vanilla) game really does not like managing more than 8 active cops for very long.

- • Any vehicles you specify to replace Cross ("BartenderSettings\Basic\Supports.ini") should only be used for this purpose and not appear as regular or other Support vehicles otherwise.
+ • Any vehicles you specify to replace Cross ("BartenderSettings\Basic\Supports.ini") should be unique to him, i.e. not be used by other cops elsewhere.
+If another cop with the same vehicle as Cross is present in the pursuit, no LeaderStrategy will spawn.
-   If they do appear elsewhere, no LeaderStrategy will spawn as long as they are present.

  • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
 Either